 Monosaccharides and disaccharides are more commonly called sugar, whereas polysaccharides are referred to as starches.

-Today it is recommended that about 58 percent to 60 percent of our total calorie intake come from carbohydrates, with approximately 50 percent from starches and only 10 percent from sugars.
+Today it is recommended that about fifty-eight percent to 60 percent of our total calorie intake come from carbohydrates, with approximately 50 percent from starches and only ten percent from sugars.

 - *Since most of our water intake comes from beverages rather than from food, some nutritionists do not consider water a nutrient, even though it is essential for life.